MBA, Cardiff University

 BSc [Hons] Business & Management Studies, Salford University

-Postgraduate Certificate in Research Methodology, Faculty of Cultural & Education Studies, Leeds Metropolitan University
+Postgraduate Certificate in Research Methodology, Leeds Metropolitan University

-Postgraduate Certificate in Teaching & Learning in Higher Education, Dept of Continuing Education, Plymouth University
+Postgraduate Certificate in Teaching & Learning in Higher Education, Plymouth University

 Sally has over 22 years’ experience as University Lecturer at various Business Schools in the UK.
 Her subject specialism is advertising and marketing communications.
 Sally’s strengths lie in her non-traditional teaching approach that focuses on practitioner input and practice via ‘live’ projects.
-Sally is also Director of KanGarRoo Ltd and developed multidisciplinary workshops that facilitated the work of artists and designers with marketers under www.userrich.com
+She was winner of The Student Education Enhancement Award for Teaching Innovation in recognition of her excellence in learning and teaching within the Business School.
+Sally has extensive marketing experience as Marketing Research Consultant and is Director of KAN-GAR-ROO Ltd where she developed multidisciplinary workshops that facilitated the work of artists and designers with marketers under www.userrich.com

 2014 Director of UserRich Ltd www.userrich.com